Helping You Build Your British Isles Family Tree.

 In my own research I continuously came up against all sorts of ancestor brick walls; but I didn't know how to get past them, in the early days.
 I missed out on a lot of leads that I could have found and followed sooner.

 Eventually I realised that I needed to find out just how to untangle the illusive roots and branches.
 So I set out to learn more about the subject of family history.

-I've now set it all down in a downloadable course that you can follow in your own time and at your own speed.
+I've now set it all down in a collection of weekly downloadable guides that you can follow in your own time and at your own speed.

 Find out more about my course by watching this short video now!

 This website is all about sharing with you what information I have gathered and so I hope that I can be of a little help to those of you who, like me a short while back, were floundering around on the Internet.

 I make extensive use of the tools provided by genealogy websites in my own research.
 Sometimes, however, you just need to know a trick or two to get the best out of them.